Canggu: Where To Eat And Drink In Bali’s Hip New Neighbourhood

 Restaurants, cafés, and bars are on every corner in Bali's surf village-turned-trendy area Canggu.
 But with so many choices, it's hard to know where to start.

 Step aside, Seminyak.
 Move over, Ubud.
-These days, it’s all about the Canggu dining scene.
+These days, it’s all about the Canggu.
 The surf village-turned-trendy town about an hour’s drive north of the airport is fast becoming the next big thing in Bali.
 The seaside spot is home to five-star hotels, cute boutiques, and airy yoga studios.
 But the thing it has most of is eateries.

 Restaurants, cafés, and bars are on every corner in Canggu.
 With so many to choose from, picking a place to eat or drink can be overwhelming.
 Couple that with the fact new spots are cropping up every week, and it’s no wonder most people don’t know where to start.